Book cover

 }

 This example also illustrates the disadvantages of using mocks.
-The primary drawback is that mocks increase the coupling between the test and the SUT.
-Typically, in unit tests, the test calls the tested method and checks its result.
-This way, the test doesn’t break when the internal code of the tested method is modified.
-However, when using mocks, this is no longer true, as the mock can depend on internal structures or events of the tested method, making the tests fragile.
-For instance, if the servlet’s output changes to Body Mass Index(BMI): [value], we must update the assertEquals in the unit test.
+The primary drawback is that mocks can increase the coupling between the test and the System Under Test (SUT).
+Typically, in unit tests, the test calls the tested method and verifies its result.
+Thus, the test doesn’t break when the internal code of the tested method is modified.
+However, when using mocks, this is no longer always true, as the mock may depend on internal structures or events of the tested method, making the tests fragile.
+For instance, if the servlet’s output changes to Body Mass Index(BMI):[value], we would need to update the assertEquals in the unit test.

 8.7 Test-Driven Development